Guide: Executing a test case

 If all goes well with the validation you will see the test case’s steps advancing until all complete successfully.

-With the test session complete you can now click on Back in the bottom left to return to the conformance statement’s detail page.
-In this you should now see the test case’s listing marked as a “SUCCESS”.
-In addition the overall test status for the conformance statement will also be updated as “1 of 1 passed”.
+With the test session complete you can now click on Go to conformance statement in the top to return to the conformance statement’s detail page.
+In this you should now see the test case’s listing marked as a success.
+In addition the overall test status for the conformance statement will also be updated.

 Note